brucou/react-state-driven/pkg/README.md

 only concern our implementation of the `<Machine />` component.
 - we defined interfaces for extended state updates (reducer interface), event processing (observer and observable interfaces).
-- any state machine implementation can be substituted to our library provided that it respects the machine interface and contracts:
+- any state machine implementation (including one that uses no dedicated library) can be substituted to our library provided that it respects the machine interface and contracts:
+  - the machine is implemented by a function
-  - it takes an event as unique parameter
+  - it takes an unique input parameter of the shape `{[event name]: event data}`
   - it returns an array of commands
   - it produces no effects
 - we use dependency injection to pass the modules responsible for effects to the `<Machine />` component